 4. Return to your SAO log-in to send recommendation requests (after Nov 1) to your child’s school and complete the parent and student statement.

-Pre-Kindergarten applicants must be four years old by September 1 of the year they would enroll.
-Kindergarten applicants must be five years old by September 1 of the year they would enroll and in the Lower School and so on.
+PreK applicants must be four years old by September 1 of the year they would enroll.
+Kindergarten applicants must be five years old by September 1 of the year they would enroll.

-Teacher recommendations and transcript release forms can be accessed through SAO and emailed through SAO to your student’s teachers after Nov 1.
+Teacher recommendations and transcript release forms can be accessed through SAO and emailed through SAO to your student’s teachers after November 1.
 If your school does not provide teacher recommendations, you may submit a Personal Recommendation from a coach, music instructor or another adult who knows your child.
+The Lower School Checklist will be available beginning August 23.

 Candidates for Grades 5–8 must upload to SAO an English or History writing sample from the current school year (the writing sample does not need to be graded).

-Teacher recommendations and transcript release forms can be accessed through SAO and can be emailed to schools through SAO after Nov.
-1 sign.
+Teacher recommendations and transcript release forms can be accessed through SAO and can be emailed to schools through SAO after November 1.
 If you wish, or if your school does not provide teacher recommendations, you may submit a Personal Recommendation form from a coach, music instructor or another adult who knows your child well.

 Candidates for Grades 9-12 must upload to SAO an English or History writing sample from the current school year (the writing sample does not need to be graded).

-For Pre-Kindergarten and Kindergarten applicants, a developmental readiness assessment called the Gesell is administered one-on-one during the several school day morning hours from mid-November – January 7.
+For PreK and Kindergarten applicants, a developmental readiness assessment called the Gesell is administered one-on-one during the several school day morning hours from mid-November – January 10.
 Your child will meet with a faculty member for approximately 45 minutes while you are welcome to wait in the Admission Reception Room.
 In order to schedule the Gesell, you must submit Part 1 of the online Application.
-Click here to schedule an appointment through PickATime.
+You will be able to schedule a testing time beginning Monday, September 23.

-If your child is an applicant to Pre-Kindergarten, your child will be invited to one of the following dates for a Pre-Kindergarten Play Day Screening from 10:30-11:30AM:
+If your child is an applicant to PreK, your child will be invited to one of the following dates for a PreK Play Day Screening from 10:30-11:30AM:

 Your child will visit in the PreK classroom with several teachers and a small group of candidates.
 Parents are invited to stay for coffee.
-The Admission office will send an email communicating the visit date that has been assigned to your child a couple of weeks before the observation screening.
+The Admission office will send an email communicating the visit date that has been assigned to your child several weeks before the observation screening.

-If your child is an applicant to Kindergarten, applicants will be assigned a time to attend the Kindergarten Play Day Screening which are one hour sessions that run throughout the morning on Saturday, February 2 (snow date of Saturday, February 9).
+If your child is an applicant to Kindergarten, applicants will be assigned a time to attend the Kindergarten Play Day Screening, which are one hour sessions that run throughout the morning on Saturday, February 1 (snow date of Saturday, February 8).
 Your child will visit in a classroom with several teachers and a small group of candidates.
 Parents are invited to stay for coffee.
-The Admission office will send an email communicating the visit time that has been assigned to your child a couple of weeks before the observation screening.
+The Admission office will send an email communicating the visit time that has been assigned to your child several weeks before the observation screening.

 GFA accepts ISEE and SSAT testing scores for students entering grades 5-12.
-GFA offers the ISEE test on Saturday, December 8 and January 12.
+GFA offers the ISEE test on Saturday, December 14 and January 11, as well as the SSAT test on Saturday, November 9.
 Contact ISEE or SSAT for test registration.
-For scores to be submitted to GFA, use the GFA school codes.
+For scores to be submitted to GFA, use the GFA school codes below.

 Refer to the GFA website for school delay/closing information.